-The Great Sand Dunes are the result of and an element in a fragile, dynamic system that both influences and sustains dune formation ("Great Sand Dunes System" map).
+The Great Sand Dunes are the result of and an element in a fragile, dynamic system that both influences and sustains dune formation (dunes system map).
 The dune mass is a huge deposit of eolian sand nestled against the Sangre de Cristo Mountain range.
-An extensive vegetated sand sheet consisting mostly of flat bedded sand deposits with scattered groups of parabolic dunes surrounds the dune mass and is stabilized by species of grasses and shrubs.
+An extensive vegetated sand sheet consisting mostly of flat bedded sand deposits with scattered groups of parabolic dunes, surrounds the dune mass and is stabilized by species of grasses and shrubs.
 "Blowouts" are concave pockets of sand that are exposed when vegetation is disturbed.
 They are promoted by wind erosion and are a source of sand to the dune system.
 The sabkha is an alkaline plain located west of and adjoining the sand sheet.
 It is cemented together in many places by minerals deposited by seasonal wetlands.
 In a comparative study of 1936 and 1990 aerial photography, the dune mass and associated sand sheet did not show any obvious shifts; rather they displayed remarkable stability over the 54year time period (McArthur and Sanderson 1990).
 The national preserve protects the watershed of creeks that play a role in dunes sand recycling.

 The origin of the dunes was controlled by a combination of geographic, geologic, and climatic factors (Taylor 1999).
 Most sand grains (quartz and rhyolite) that make up the dunes result from weathering of Tertiary volcanic rocks of the San Juan Mountains.
 A smaller amount of quartz sand originates from weathering of Precambrian granites, granodiorites, and gneisses from the Sangre de Cristo Mountains.
-As sand grains are transported to the Valley by streams, strong winds from
+As sand grains are transported to the valley by streams, strong winds from the southwest erode the grains from valley sediments and move them over the sand dunes.
+As the winds rise over the Sangre de Cristo Mountains they are funneled to the area of Medano Pass.
+The Great Sand Dunes and the deposition system contributing to them cover an area of approximately 497 square miles (800 square kilometers) (CNHP 1999).